tannerhelland/photodemon-dot-org/_posts/2020-07-01-photodemon-8-0-beta.md

 ## In conclusion

-I can't thank you enough for sticking with me through the past 2.5 years since PhotoDemon 7.0 released.
-During PhotoDemon 8.0's development cycle, I've become a father, survived a pandemic (well, at least so far), replaced both a failed hard-drive and failed power supply on my aging development PC (thank goodness for backups), started a Patreon initiative to support ongoing PhotoDemon development, and consistently missed my goal of providing you with regular updates.
-I'll try to do better with PhotoDemon 9.0... but yikes, maybe I should just focus on getting 8.0 out the door first.  :)
+I can't thank you enough for sticking with me through the past 2.5 years.
+During PhotoDemon 8.0's development cycle, I've become a father, survived a pandemic (well, at least so far), replaced both a failed hard-drive and failed power supply on my aging development PC (thank goodness for backups), [started a Patreon initiative to support PhotoDemon's ongoing development](https://www.patreon.com/photodemon), and consistently missed my goal of providing you with regular updates.
+I'll try to do better with PhotoDemon 9.0... but first, maybe I should just focus on getting 8.0 out the door.  ;)

 If you have any questions, comments, or feedback on this 8.0 beta, [please let me know](about/).
-I am so grateful to everyone who contributed to this release, whether through Patreon, through GitHub, or by just sending me good old-fashioned emails.
+I am so grateful to everyone who contributed to this release, whether through Patreon, GitHub, or by sending good old-fashioned emails.
 A full list of contributors to this release is available on [the Contributors page](contributors/), or in the **Help > About menu** of PhotoDemon itself.

-Please let me know how the 8.0 beta works for you, and best wishes for a happy rest of your summer!
+Please let me know how the 8.0 beta works for you, and best wishes for a happy and healthy rest of your summer.